locana-co/PMT/Functions.md

 ##### Description

-Returns activity ids and titles for a given feature and boundary.
+Returns parent activity ids and titles for a given feature and boundary.

 ##### Parameter(s)